reidac/buttons/README.md

     15: POKE 1    ; Record the approximations, why not.
     16: JUMP 6    ; Iterate.

-I get accuracy of one part in 10^11 when this algo stops after 256 clicks.
+I get accuracy of one part in 10^11 when this algo stops after 256 clicks, and the recorded sequence of values seems to show that it actually converged after five passes through the loop, and we did 22, so we did about four times too much work!